 Click here to see photos of previous meetings.and more info on our meetings

-The Beginner’s Class will be held at 7:15 PM, Friday, September 22nd, in room 301 Braunstein Hall, one floor up from the regular meeting room.
+The Beginner’s Class will be held at 7:15 PM, Friday, May 25th in room 301, one floor up from the regular meeting room.
 Greg will present an introduction to Ordovician fossils and sea life.
-Tips on how to identify fossils and the tools that are needed will be discussed.
-He will explain how to collect and form a first class collection.
-There will be many fossils specimens to see.
+He will include tips on how to identify fossils and the tools that are needed to collect.
+Many fossils specimens will be available for examination.

 Return to main menu